 When you live in a beautiful state like Colorado with mountains, trees and rivers, you expect to see wildlife wandering around.
 Sometimes, the animals get too close for comfort.

-If the wildlife is a nuisance, such as squirrels in your attic or racoons in your chimney, call a private animal control organization to remove the animal.
+If the wildlife is a nuisance, such as snakes in your yard, squirrels in your attic or racoons in your chimney, call a private animal control organization to remove the animal.
 Wildlife may also be handled by local wildlife rehabilitation groups.

 Learn to live with wildlife: